*Programme subject to change

 George Johnston, Founder of Nitrous, will talk about govtech, civtech and the what the public sector's relationship with data could look like in the future.

-- 12:00 - Mapping - 5G deployment: think global, act local - Speakers: Ordnance Survey, Met Office and the University of Surrey
+- 12:00 - Mapping - 5G deployment: think global, act local - Speakers: Richard Woodling, Client and Programme Manager, Ordnance Survey

 - Cities and local authorities will have an increasingly proactive role in shaping the 5G communications rollout within their communities to underpin a range of smart initiatives.
 This presentation will set out the strategic findings from a recent project in Bournemouth, including the benefits for cities of adopting and maintaining detailed data about the local environment for the successful implementation of 5G.